 It’s a YES again!
 Torrenting is available as well.

-Hide Me jurisdiction is great for privacy company, the service is armored with top industry features like AES 256-bit encryption, loads of protocols including OpenVPN, kill-switch and no logging policy.
-The company has been audited by cybersecurity company Defence Code.
+Hide Me jurisdiction is great for a privacy company, the service is armored with top industry features like AES 256-bit encryption, loads of protocols including OpenVPN, kill-switch, and no-logging policy.
+The company has been audited by the cybersecurity company Defence Code.

 Is there a perfect VPN?
 No. But there’s a candidate.